ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 Thus, experienced users may prefer the `Compute Node Instance` as it does not share these limitations.

 ### 1. Shared Web Instance

-> The shared web instances of RStudio will soon be deprecated and replaced with [Open OnDemand](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/ondemand/).
-Please start transitioning there to receive the best performance from RStudio.

 R users can log in to their HPCC accounts via an RStudio Server instance.
 To do so, visit the [HPCC RStudio Server](https://rstudio.hpcc.ucr.edu).